Analog Man Compressor pedals and mods

 Will these compressors add noise?

 However, a compressor is the opposite of a noise gate - when you stop playing or play quietly, a noise gate kills the sound (and the normal noise).
 A compressor goes to full gain when you stop playing or play quietly, amplifying the normal noise a lot.
-So you may get more noise if you use a compressor, especially if you turn the SUSTAIN or volume up high.
+So you may get more noise if you use a compressor, especially if you turn the SUSTAIN or volume up high and stop playing.

-The JUICER is susceptible to HUM from cheap adaptors,
+The pre-2014 JUICER was susceptible to HUM from cheap adaptors,

 So I recommend using a high quality power supply or battery